MillionConcepts/pdr/README.md

 #### Big files (like HiRISE)
 No sort of memory management or lazy-loading is implemented, so expect a crash or very slow response on most machines if you try to read very large files.

+---

+This work is supported by NASA grant No. 80NSSC21K0885.